linnanwang/AlphaX-NASBench101/README.md

 python MCTS_metaDNN.py
 ```

-**Note**: meta_DNN requires training to predict the accuracy of a unseen architecture.
-MCTS with meta_DNN will take extra time in searching process.
+**Note**: meta_DNN requires training to predict the accuracy of an unseen architecture.
+Running it toward GPU is highly recommended.

 ## Changing the size of search domain
 By default, we constrain the nodes <= 6, that constitus of 60000+ valid networks.
-The following steps illustate how to expand or constrain the search domain.
+The following steps illustate how to expand or shrink the search domain.

 - In arch_generator.py, changing the MAX_NODES to any in [3, 4, 5, 6, 7] (line 20).
 NASBench-101 provides all the networks up to 7 nodes.
 ```python